If You Need Food Right Now

 Food Banks & Pantry Programs Near You

 Food banks and food pantries are essential lifelines for people who can’t afford food.
 Organizations like Feeding America and local food banks distribute food to those in need without any cost.
 These programs work by collecting food donations and redistributing them to food pantries and shelters across the country.
-No matter your situation, food banks are an immediate resource for those struggling with food insecurity.
+If you live in Washington, DC or the surrounding area, these organizations can help you get free groceries or meals.
+Availability may vary by location, so calling ahead is recommended.

 Community Kitchens & Soup Kitchens Offering Free Meals